baSSHtion/baSSHtion.github.io/content/pages/why.md

 Summary: What, why, and who?
 SortOrder: 100

-baSSHtion.org provides administrators the means to effectively implement controlled,and secure access to their hosted applications.
+baSSHtion.org provides administrators the means to effectively implement controlled, and secure SSH access to their hosted applications.
 It provides tools, and recipes for OpenSSH, and others.

 The site has been set up out of the need to provide secured access to my private collection of servers.
-I could not find many good
+I could not find many good resources on the internet, so I decided to publish what I found out to help others in a similar situation.